ConfettiFX/Custom-Middleware/README.md

 |---|
 [![](Screenshots/NightSky02.png)](https://vimeo.com/352541826)

 Ephemeris 2 is a middleware solution for implementing a dynamic 24 hour Skydome System.
-It is running on top of [The Forge](https://github.com/ConfettiFX/The-Forge) and therefore supports the same platforms, which are at the moment
+It is running on top of [The Forge](https://github.com/ConfettiFX/The-Forge) and therefore supports the same platforms.
+We will release Ephemeris 1 for the iOS / Android mobile platforms in the future.
-* Windows 10
-* macOS
-* Linux
-* XBOX One
-* PS4
-* iOS (with the release of Ephemeris 1)
-* Android  (with the release of Ephemeris 1)
-* More to come ...

 Check out the demo video by clicking the main image above!